vintz/happyfied/README.md

 }
 ```

-The class methods have to return a Promise.
+The class methods can return a Promise, a string, a number or a JSON.
-If the promise succeeds, the return can be of any type and it will be send to the caller with a 200 status.
+If the return is a promise and the promise succeeds, the return can be  a string, a number or a JSON and it will be send to the caller with a 200 status.
-If the promise fails, the return have to be in the form :
+If the promise fails, the return have to be  a string, an error or a JSON in the form :
 ```typescript
 {
     Code: 400,